 The amount of any grant cannot exceed fifty (50) percent of the total project.
-Match may be cash, in-kind and donated services or materials, or a combination of cash, in-kind, and donated services or materials (see Appendix C).
-State funds may not be used for match.
+Match may be cash, in-kind and/or donated services or materials, or a combination of cash and in-kind and/or donated services or materials (see Appendix C).
+State funds may not be used to match.
+The minimum grant amount request is \$10,001.
+There is no request cap.
 Keep in mind that grants are spread across the state as much as possible.